Louis-Joachin/projectDataMining/README.md

+This Project was made by Baptiste Boiteux and Louis-Joachin Messié

 # The goal of the project

 The goal of this project is to recommend images based on the preferences of the user.
 The final goal is to create a recommendation system that suggests images to a user.
 In order to do this, we must create a user-preference profile and a file that stores information about the images to predict the perfect image that will be liked by our user.